Jeffro80/Student_Database_Preparer/README.md

 ### Structure

-CSV file with the full name of each assessment on the ADV course.
+CSV file with the full name of each assessment on the base course.

 ### Source